 Do not staple pages together.
 If you need to maintain grouping within broader category, you may use paper file folder inserts that is sized to fit inside standard file folders or by inserting a blank acid-free color paper as page dividers.

 Do not use pen.
-If pen marking are found, then place document in archival page protector sleeve.
+If pen markings are found, then place document in archival page protector sleeve.

 Edits to original documents should be made with lead pencil, color pencil, or archival color fine line pencil (e.g., pigma micron-like).
 DO NOT USE PEN OR STICKY TABS.